IgooorGP/jazzpy/README.md

 * Python 3.7;
 * Pygame 1.9.4;
-* Pyinstaller for binary file building;
+* Pyinstaller 3.4 for generating the game binary file;
+* Tox 3.6.1 as testing automating tool;
+* Pytest 4.0.2 as the testing framework;
-* Tox and pytest for testing.
+* Coverage 4.5.2 for testing coverage reports.

 ## Code Linting